Circles (P.O.D. album)

-Circles is the tenth studio album by American Christian metal band P.O.D.
+Circles is the tenth studio album by American Christian nu metal band P.O.D.
 The album was released on November 16, 2018, via Mascot Records.
+To promote the record, the band toured across the United States and Europe.
+It is the last album to feature the band's founding drummer Wuv Bernardo before his hiatus from the band in 2021.

 Background

 In August 2017, the group released "Soundboy Killa" as a promotional single from the album.
 Later that year, the quartet travelled the United States and South America on the Soundboy Killaz with Powerflo, Alien Ant Farm and Fire from the Gods.

-In September 2018, the ensemble released title track "Circles", followed by "Listening for the Silence", which peaked at No. 25 on the Billboard Mainstream Rock Songs chart.
+In September 2018, the ensemble released the title track "Circles", followed by "Listening for the Silence", which peaked at number 25 on the Billboard Mainstream Rock Songs chart.

 The group worked on the record with Los Angeles production duo The Heavy, the most extensive collaboration the group has done.

 The title of the album, possesses multiple meanings to lead vocalist Sonny Sandoval, who stated that "Part of the thought was, 'Man, is this new beginning for P.O.D., or is the beautiful end?'".